thecodejack/ember-starterkit-with-grunt-jobs/README.md

 - Start writing your app in app folder.

-- During development, you can link to js/libs/ember.js to get the unminified version of Ember.js.
+- Add CSS to css/style.css.

-- Add CSS to css/style.css
+-